Coker-d/LITA-Capstone-Customer-Data/README.md

 ### Most Popular Customer subscription
 The package which majority of the customers Subscribe to is the Basic package with 1,692 Subscribers.
 ```SQL
 Select SubscriptionType, COUNT(CustomerId) as MostPopularsubscription from [dbo].[Customer Capstone] Group by SubscriptionType
 Order by MostPopularsubscription Desc
 ```
 ![MostPopular Sub](https://github.com/user-attachments/assets/31593dcc-d756-4aa9-bba2-c39cc3bad689)
+#### Conclusion
+The Basic sbscription has most of the subscribers because its the cheapest among the packages.

 ### Customers who cancelled their subscrription within 6 months